DeluxeOwl/chronicle/README.md

 Snapshots are a performance optimization that solves this problem.

-A snapshot is a serialized copy of an aggregate's state at a specific version.
+A snapshot is an encoded copy of an aggregate's state at a specific version.
 Instead of replaying the entire event history, the system can load the *latest snapshot* and then replay only the events that have occurred _since_ that snapshot was taken.

 Let's continue our `Account` example from the quickstart and add snapshot functionality.